a4/a4/doc/FAQ.md

 > .. can I just use that?

 Yes, and there are no dependancies, other than CERN ROOT!
-It's only O(2koc) of code which is a much more reasonable proposition to use.
+It's only about 2000 lines of code which is a much more reasonable proposition to use.
 Simply copy the a4store directory and build it with `./waf`.